IUS-CS/Website-creator/doc/architecture.md

 -Will give your order has been placed and time when avialable for pickup

 Front end
--User Will see and have many buttons to take them to diffrent locations like the menu or cart page
+-User will see and have many buttons to take them to diffrent locations like the menu,contact info, or cart page

 Back end
--Code created that will call these actions and execute what is suppose to happen when buttons are clicked
+-Code created that will execute and make the website run as intended

 Website Model
 ![Website Model Image] (WebsiteModel.jpg)